emartineznunez/AutoMeKin/docs/general.md

 <code>molecule value</code>
 [<code>value</code> is one string with no blank spaces; _mandatory keyword_]

-<code>value</code> is the name of the system and _it must match the name of the XYZ file without the extension (FA in
+<code>value</code> is the name of the system and _it must match the name of the XYZ file without the extension, FA in our example.
-our example).
 For association and vdW sampling there is no XYZ file at the beginning and
 <code>value</code> is just the name of the system._